-Stretching has long played an important role in the world of sport and fitness, with many athletes stretching religiously before and after exercise in hopes of preventing injuries.
+Stretching has long played an important role in the world of sport and fitness, with most athletes stretching religiously before and after training to prevent injury and promote recovery.

 A brief introduction to stretching